CSE 1002: Software Development II (Fall 2009)

 Grading and assignments

-I tend to grade using the entire scale and not just the top end.
-This means that your numeric score may be lower that you are accustomed.
-This does not necessarily mean you are doing badly.
-Your grade is determined mostly by how you do compared to the rest of the class, not by the magnitude of your numeric scores.
+We tend to grade exam questions and projects using the entire scale and not just the top end, so scores look lower than you may be used to.
+Since the tests are not standardized, your grade is determined mostly by how you do compared to the rest of the class, not by the magnitude of your numeric scores.
 The average numeric score is roughly equivalent to a B- letter grade.
-Hence, the (approximate) way to tell how you are doing in the class is: above average numeric score means A or B, below average means C or D. The letter grade for the class will be assigned to each student at the end of the semester.
+Hence, the approximate way to tell how you are doing in the class is: above average numeric score means A or B, below average means C or D. The letter grade for the class will be assigned at the end of the semester.
 Cutoffs based on the weighted sum of these numeric scores will determine the letter grade.
-Sometimes I have to make some very tough choices; invariably someone in the class must receive the highest B, the highest C, etc in the class.
-Your best strategy is to not make it close.
+Sometimes we have to make some very tough choices; invariably someone in the class must receive the highest B, the highest C, etc in the class.
+Your best strategy is to not make it close, i.e., study!
+Students are expected to take the common final exam at the regularly scheduled time during finals week.

 Projects